janderssonse/sariftool/README.md

-# SarifConvert
+# SarifTool

-`sarifconvert` is a CLI tool for converting the standard SARIF format to other formats (currently only Sonar Custom Format).
+`sariftool` is a CLI tool for converting the standard SARIF format to other formats (currently only Sonar Custom Format).
+Having a generalized name means it might do more in the future.;)

 Contents